fourteen questions to open the ai conversation most organisations are avoiding. print them. take them into a room. see what happens.

 Has anyone in this room used an AI tool for work that wasn't officially approved?
 What happened?

 This is a safe space.
-The question isn't about discipline, it is about understanding what your organisation is actually doing versus what it thinks it's doing.
+The question is about understanding what your organisation is actually doing versus what it thinks it's doing.

 Not a trick question.
-Not about integrity.
 About the parts of work we rely on that we're not sure survive scrutiny.

-The government says AI won't replace you, but someone using AI will.
+The official line says AI won't replace you — someone using AI will.
 Do you believe that?
-What does your honest answer tell you?

 There's also a version where AI replaces both of you.
 That's a conversation worth having too.

-What would good AI governance look like in this organisation, if it were designed by the people in this room, not handed down from above?
+What would good AI governance look like in this organisation, if it were designed by the people in this room?

 Write it on a whiteboard.
 It doesn't have to be perfect.
 It has to be yours.